msainio/hpc-rag/README.md

 ## Licensing

 This project is licensed under the MIT License.

-The project includes [BARTScore](https://github.com/neulab/BARTScore) as a submodule, which is licensed under the Apache License 2.0.
+It includes [BARTScore](https://github.com/neulab/BARTScore), which is licensed under the Apache License 2.0.